Introduction: Painting and Decorating

 I think acrylic paints are the best for this type of painting.
 They dry fast, can be mixed easily and are relatively inexpensive.
 I particularly like using metallic colors or a combination of metallic pigment powder mixed with acrylic medium.

-Mix your paints to get a color you like, then apply enough coats to your mask to cover the details of the newspaper and clay.
-If you are using a light or bright color, you might want to prime your mask with a white paint or primer first.
+Mix your paints to get a color you like, then apply enough coats to cover the details of the newspaper and clay.
+If you are using a light or bright color, you might want to prime your project with a white paint or primer first.

 To create blended or shaded effects, mix a lighter color and apply it over the base coat, using the base color to blend the two at the edges.
 It can really enhance the look of a piece to add shading in concave areas and highlights in raised areas.